 While not a program requirement, the NGP expects that all students will have at least one first author, original data publication prior to their dissertation defense.
 Irrespective of your professional goals, your research publications contribute greatly to postgraduate success for obtaining academic or private sector positions.
 Your annual IDP should set goals to achieve first author publications prior to the dissertation defense.

-To begin the Graduate School Thesis/Dissertation Submission process visit this webpage: http://graduateschool.usc.edu/current-students/thesis-dissertation-submission/
+Visit the Thesis Center webpage to begin the Graduate School Thesis/Dissertation Submission process: http://graduateschool.usc.edu/current-students/thesis-dissertation-submission/ o Select a journal

 Before you start writing